Vekasssss/InterviewHR_SQL/README.md

 # InterviewHR_SQL
-Basic SQL operation, Joins and other functions that are very useful for daily SQL operations
+Basic SQL operation, Joins, creating tables/constraints and other functions that are very useful for daily SQL operations